 |---|---|---|

-| Mower Safety Labels | 3 | Label 1 Part No 70720-4715-4 (Keep All Shields in Place, Stop Engine and Wait Until Blade Stops, Keep Hands, Feet and Clothing Away, Make Sure Area of Operation is Clear, Stop Mower Blades When Crossing Gravel Drives) |
+| Mower Safety Labels | 3 | Label 1 Part No 70720-4715-4 (Keep All Shields in Place, Stop Engine and Wait Until Blade Stops, Keep Hands, Feet and Clothing Away, Make Sure Area of Operation Is Clear, Stop Mower Blades When Crossing Gravel Drives) |

-| Service | 7-8 | When in Need of Parts or of Service, Serial Number is Located on the Right Side of the Deck, For Your Reference, Please Record the Serial Number |
+| Service | 7-8 | When in Need of Parts or of Service, Serial Number Is Located on the Right Side of the Deck, For Your Reference, Please Record the Serial Number |

 | Setting Up | 9-13 | Pre-Assembly (Take Out All Mower Components) |